Tuareg rebels battle Islamists for north Mali town

 BAMAKO (Reuters) - Islamist gunmen fought Tuareg separatist rebels on Monday in a battle for control of the town of Menaka in Mali’s northern desert, close to the border with Niger, both sides said.

-The renewed fighting came as African leaders put the finishing touches to an international intervention plan to retake Mali’s north from a patchwork of armed groups who the West suspects of providing a platform for militant attacks.
+The renewed fighting came as African leaders put the finishing touches on an international intervention plan to retake Mali’s north from a patchwork of armed groups.

 “The fighting started early this morning and it is ongoing,” said Moussa Ag Acharatoumane, a France-based spokesman for the independence-seeking MNLA Tuareg group.